 Lucinda White (Freeport) Lucinda White is an artist (oil painter) and an attorney, as well as an avid supporter of the UN and the earth.
-She served as an Assistant Attorney General in the Natural Resources Division of the Maine Department of the AG for over 20 years.
+She served as an Assistant Attorney General in the Natural Resources Division of the Maine Department of the AG for over twenty years.
 Prior to that she was a staff counsel at the Maine Health Care Finance Commission (hospital rate regulation).
 In her first decade as an attorney, she worked at Pine Tree Legal Assistance representing low income Maine residents with civil problems.
 Lucinda’s interest in global affairs began as a Government major at Smith College, where she specialized in Comparative Government.
-She and her husband Tom Kelley have two adult children and two young grandsons.
+She and her husband Tom Kelley have two adult children and three young grandsons.
 Lucinda joined the board in 2014, and has served as President for the past three years.

-Bruno Yomoah (Auburn) Until he retired in 2016, Bruno Yomoah was the English Language Learners (ELL) Coordinator at Deering High School, Portland.
+Bruno Yomoah (Auburn) Born in Ghana, Bruno Yomoah served for many years as the English Language Learners (ELL) Coordinator at Deering High School, Portland.
 He has taught English at high school and college levels in Africa, Europe, and North America.
-As a Model UN Moderator for over 20 years, he helps Model UN students develop skills of negotiation, collaboration and consensus building.
-He has Masters degrees both in English and in Teaching English to Speakers of Other Languages.
+As a Model UN Moderator for over 20 years, he helped Model UN students develop skills of negotiation, collaboration and consensus building.
+He has Master’s degrees, in English and in Teaching English to Speakers of Other Languages.
 He holds a variety of certificates in education: Graduate Study in Nonprofit Management; Advanced Study in Educational Leadership, ESL, English Language Arts, Adult Education, Curriculum Coordination, and Building Administration.
 Bruno is a member of the Education Committee of the World Affairs Council of Maine; the Advisory Council of Community Financial Literacy; and is Secretary to the Board of the Portland Community Health Center.
 Bruno joined our board in 2016 and served as Membership Committee in 2016-2017.

 Alfred Niese (Brunswick) Al Niese is an ordained minister in the Episcopal Church and affiliated with St. Paul’s Church, Brunswick.
-Al is a graduate of Rutgers University and the General Theological Seminary in New York City, with a post-graduate degree in counseling psychology.
-Al served four urban and suburban churches in New Jersey for more than 35 years.
-As a UNA board member for 15 years, he has served many roles, including Editor of our newsletter, and chair of the Membership Committee.
+Al is a graduate of Rutgers University and the General Theological Seminary in NYC, with a post-graduate degree in counseling psychology.
+Al served four urban and suburban churches in NJ for more than 35 years.
+As a UNA Maine board member for 16 years, he has served many roles, including Editor of our newsletter, and chair of the Membership Committee.
 Al has also served on the board of Hospice Volunteers of Mid-Coast Maine and for three years was board chair of the Brunswick region’s Mid-Coast Hunger Prevention Program.

-Andrea Keushguerian (Damariscotta) A graduate of the University of Maine, Orono, Andrea Kueshguerian taught high school and then traveled through Europe before settling for over a decade in Berkeley, California, where she owned a Lighting Studio and Lalime’s Restaurant.
-Shen then moved to Florence, Italy for 12 years before returning to Maine.
+Andrea Keushguerian (Damariscotta) A graduate of the University of Maine, Orono, Andrea Keushguerian taught high school and then traveled through Europe before settling for over a decade in Berkeley, CA, where she owned Lighting Studio and Lalime’s Restaurant.
+She then moved to Florence, Italy for 12 years before returning to Maine.
 Andrea is a Special Education teacher at Lincoln Academy in Newcastle, where she also serves as faculty leader of the Model UN program.
 She and her family normally live part of their summer in Armenia.
 At one time they spent an entire academic year in Armenia, and Andrea initiated Armenia’s Model United Nations Conference program.
-Andrea has been on our board since 2009, and currently serves as Secretary/Treasurer.
+Andrea has been on our board since 2009, and currently serves as Secretary.

 Timothy Ruback (Hiram) Dr. Timothy J. Ruback joined our board in 2016, after he became the director of the Maine Model United Nations Program (MeMUNC) at the University of Southern Maine (USM) where he is also Lecturer of Political Science in the Department of History and Political Science.
-He has previously taught at Dartmouth College, Smith College, and Arizona State University.
-Professor Ruback is teaching courses on the United Nations and on Border Politics, as well as an introductory course on International Relations.
-Other courses he has enjoyed teaching include: US Foreign Policy, Global Terrorism, International Theory, and The Global Politics of Soccer.
+He previously taught at Dartmouth College, Smith College, and Arizona State University.
+Professor Ruback teaches courses on the U.N., on U.S. Foreign Policy, and an introductory course on International Relations.
+Other courses he has enjoyed teaching include: Border Politics, Global Terrorism, International Theory, and The Global Politics of Soccer.
 A graduate of Bates College, Class of ’98, he earned his M.A. in 2000, and his doctorate in 2008 from Arizona State University.

-Eleanor Brown (Brunswick) Eleanor “Lollie” Brown, a mother of 4 children and grandmother of 7 grandchildren, was a member of Angus King’s executive team when he was Maine’s governor, serving as his Director of Constituent Services.
+Eleanor Brown (Brunswick) Eleanor “Lollie” Brown, mother of 4 children and 8 grandchildren, was a member of Angus King’s executive team when he was Maine’s governor, serving as his Director of Constituent Services.
 Born in New York, Lollie attended Columbia University and holds a degree from Vermont College.
 Her previous roles include: Director, Freeport’s K-12 Student Aspirations Partnership; Bowdoin College Research Assistant; and co-chair of Action for Nuclear Disarmament in Weston, MA.
 Lollie has received several awards for engagement in community service and improving the position of women in society.
-She is currently Program Committee Chair, and has served on our board since 2010.
+She has served on our board since 2010.

 Elizabeth Wilson (Lewiston) Elizabeth is the founder and director of Way of Life Mission in Portland, a nonprofit which serves the unmet needs of Maine’s international community.
-Elizabeth’s passion for areas of conflict and forced migration led her to enroll at the University of Southern Maine as a nontraditional student.
-She had the honor of being selected as USM’s 2016-17 Maine Policy Scholar.
+Elizabeth’s concern for areas of conflict and forced migration led her to enroll at the University of Southern Maine as a nontraditional student.
 She expects to graduate in 2018 with a double major in history and political science/international studies.
-Her particular interest is the Middle East, along with East and Central Africa, as well as the Middle East.
+Her particular geographical interests are in East and Central Africa, as well as the Middle East.
 Elizabeth loves culture, languages, and travel.
-She had the opportunity to visit Cambodia and Thailand in 2006 and spent three recent summers in Rwanda and Burundi.
+She spent three recent summers in Rwanda and Burundi.
 Those adventures included visits to genocide memorial sites, refugee camps, prisons, and hospitals.
 Elizabeth has joined the UNA because of her heart for the displaced.
+(Board)